IronReign/ffutse/README.md

 ## Here’s how you can help

-1. Formally adopt the FFUTSE Standard - add your team as a signatory to the Standard.
+1. Formally adopt the FFUTSE Standard - <a href="https://forms.gle/p9eFSkRrV8eZk7JB8">add your team as a signatory to the Standard</a>.
 You’ll get the FFUTSE seal that you can print and place on your robot.
 If you heard about it from an Iron Reign posting, please credit Team 6832 for the referral.
 2. Early Adopters sign on to the Standard before the V1.0 official release.
 You'll be placed on the Early Adopter tier.
 3. Share the standard with other teams you are in contact with.
 Ask them to mention your team as a referral when they sign op.
 If you get 3 or more teams to adopt the standard your team will be elevated to the Promoters tier.
 BE the team that hands out free samples of cone material and maybe even magnets at your next scrimmage or meet.
 You'll gain even more Outreach cred.
 4. Replicate and extend testing, then publish your results tagged as #FFUTSE, then let us know and we’ll help link to your testing.
 Teams that publically share substantial testing will be recognized on the Certifiers tier.